-The inflorescence is a rounded cluster of small white 4 to 10 part flowers on a long stalk, pyramidal in shape, but about as long as wide; one cluster per stem.
+The inflorescence is a rounded cluster of small white flowers, on a long stalk, somewhat pyramidal in shape, but about as long as wide (but this is not diagnostic); one cluster per stem.

 HAZARD: Baneberry plants are poisonous and the berries are considered especially poisonous.
 More notes at page bottom.

 Habitat: As it is a woodland plant Red Baneberry is found in shady spots of open woods and forests where there is wet to mesic moisture conditions.
 The root is a woody caudex with fibrous roots.
 Stems die back to the ground in the fall.
 The plants locations in the Upland Garden are mostly near Aster Aisle and the Fern Glen.
 In the Woodland Garden it will be found along shady paths.